sptrakesh/sptrakesh.github.io/Writerside/topics/Application-Performance-Management.md

 provided by the service vendor.

-A customer needed a solution which did not involve publishing management data to and external service.
+A customer needed a solution which did not involve publishing management data to an external service.
 They also did not want an expensive commercial solution.
 After researching available options, I decided to roll out a very simple framework that used existing infrastructure (mainly in terms of database).
 The basic task of instrumenting source code remains unchanged in scope.